jina-ai/finetuner/docs/notebooks/using_mclip.md

 This guide will show you how to finetune a multilingual CLIP model for a text to image retrieval in non-English languages.

-*Note, please consider switching to GPU/TPU Runtime for faster inference.*
+*Note, Check the runtime menu to be sure you are using a GPU/TPU instance, or this code will run very slowly.*